DieselMeister/blog-articles/20231205_command_event_dependency_handling_expamples/20231205_command_event_dependency_handling.md

 It's also not a task computation anymore.
 What we have here now, is the pure data inside the dependency record we need to execute the command.
 With that the whole 'execute' function become pure and better testable.
-We build out repositories, that they return option types, so we can easily left the check, if a customer or product exists, like it already was.
-If it's none, then its not there.
+We build our repositories, that they return option types, so we can easily left the check, if a customer or product exists, like it already was.
+If it's none, then it's not there.
 Easy enough.

 With that, we moved the external calls to the database up to the service implementation.
 It's now a 'impure-pure-impure' sandwich on the service level.